FC Strumska Slava Radomir

 Strumska Slava (Струмска слава) is a Bulgarian association football club based in Radomir, Pernik Province.
-The club currently plays in the Second Professional League, the second tier of Bulgarian football.
+The club currently plays in the South-West Third League, the third tier of Bulgarian football.

 It was founded in 1927.
 The club colors are red and blue.

 History

 Strumska Slava was founded in 1927.
 The club saw little success throughout the majority of its history, usually competing at or below the third level of Bulgarian football.

 In 2017, Strumska Slava won the Southwest Third League and gained promotion to the Second League for the first time in history.